robinaspman/Trivia/README.md

-Trivia app shows and requests data from a json url.
+Trivia app that shows and requests data from a json url.

 <br>